While he was never a walking highlight reel during his playing days at Bama, Croyle proved he was a capable quarterback.

 Big Oak Ranch aims to assist abused, neglected and abandoned children by giving them a home and enabling them to practice Christianity.

 Big Oak Ranch has a boys ranch, located in Gadsden, and a girls ranch, which is located in Springville.
 Big Oak Ranch has 25 staff members and 15 sets of house parents, whom the children in-need stay with.

 There are almost 150 children involved in the Big Oak Ranch program.

 “…I feel blessed everyday that I know the exact reason I wake up every single morning; that’s to work for the 140 kids that call Big Oak Ranch home.”

-Croyle has married to wife Kelli Schultz, though it’s unknown if the pair have children together, they seem to consider the hundreds of kids under the watch of Big Oak Ranch as family.
+Croyle has married to wife Kelli Schultz, and they have two sons named Sawyer and Luke together.
+They also seem to consider the hundreds of kids under the watch of Big Oak Ranch as family.